 I work with faculty and student collaborators from my home department, Orthpaedics, Design, Radiologic Sciences, Occupational Therapy, Mechanical Engineering, Nursing, Family Medicine, and Health Information Management.
 Together we have effectively partnered with different types of workers, including imaging technologists, home health aides, paramedics, teachers, high school students, distribution center workers, manufacturing workers, and many others to investigate and address risk factors that affect their musculoskeletal health, task performance capabilities, and quality of work life.
 To learn more about this research, check out the publications link on the left side of this page, visit our lab’s website, and visit the website for our collaborative work in home healthcare.

-I served as the Chair of the Human Factors and Ergonomics Society Diversity and Inclusion Committee from 2019-2021, and I am currently the President-elect of HFES.
+I served as the Chair of the Human Factors and Ergonomics Society Diversity and Inclusion Committee from 2019-2021, and I am currently the President of HFES.
 I am also the faculty advisor for OSU’s student chapter of HFES.